Roi-Mash/Parking_Lot/README.md

 ## Functions:
 Each function get an array of string arrays.
+I have defined the input and the call of the functions inside the program

 ### NumberOfVehicles
 Returns How many vehicles spent more than 'X' hours depends on the vehicle type.